jeyabalajis/aws-certified-sa-pro-notes/docs/identity/identity_federation.md

 - Integration with Microsoft ADFS (Active Directory Federation Services)
 - Under the hood: uses STS AssumeRolewithSAML
-- Involves creation of SAML Identity Provider in IAM
+- Involves creation of SAML Identity Provider in IAM.
+- In the role's trust policy, you set the SAML provider as the principal, which establishes a trust relationship between your organization and AWS.
-- Can provide *trust policy* and *permission policies* as usual.
-The principal here would be **saml-provider**
+- Can provide *permission policies* as usual.
+For *trust policy*, the principal here would be **saml-provider**

 ### SAML Assertion Workflow with SSO: